American Ninja Warrior: USA vs. The World: Stage 1

 During Stage 1, Heat 1, Team USA's Barclay Stockett set her own record when she completed the course, hitting the buzzer for the very first time.
 She made ANW history by becoming only the third woman to finish Stage 1 with a time of 3:02.57, earning one point for Team USA.
 Jack Wilson also completed the course with a time of 2:30.61, earning two points for Team Australia.

 During Stage 1, Heat 2, Mathis "Kid" Owhadi, the youngest competitor to ever join Team USA, completed the stage with a blazing time of 1:27.18, earning two points for the Americans.
 This made it the fastest of the season.
 Oliver Edelmann and Ashlin Herbert also completed the stage.
 Edelmann finished with a time of 2:49.36 for Team Europe, and Herbert finished with a time of 2:09.80, earning one point for Team Australia.

 Leaderboard

 Stage 2

 During Stage 2, Heat 1, Najee Richardson completed the course with a time of 3:50.86, earning one point for Team USA.
 Bryson Klein also completed the course with a time of 3:42.83, earning two points for Team Australia.

-During Stage 2, Heat 2, Jesse "Flex" Labreck made ANW history when she not only completed the stage, but finished it in the fastest time than the other ninjas in her heat, earning two points for Team USA.
+During Stage 2, Heat 2, Jesse "Flex" Labreck made ANW history when she not only completed the stage, but finished it with the fastest time than the other ninjas in her heat, earning two points for Team USA.
 Labreck is only the second woman to achieve this feat, following in the footsteps of stuntwoman Jessie Graff from two years ago.

 Leaderboard

 Stage 3

-During Stage 3, Drew Drechsel made it the furthest out of all the other Ninjas in his heat by making it all the way to the second to last obstacle, Cane Lane, earning two points for Team USA and eliminating Team Europe.
+During Stage 3, Drew Drechsel made it the furthest out of the other ninjas in his heat by making it all the way to the second to last obstacle, Cane Lane, earning two points for Team USA and eliminating Team Europe.